Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Direct PO for LQG

-This metric was derived from a similar setup in \cite{krishnaprasad1983families,krishnaprasad1977geometry}.
+This metric was derived from a similar setup in \cite{krishnaprasad1983families,krishnaprasad1977geometry} for stable linear systems.
 In literature, the original metric is called the Krishnaprasad-Martin (KM) metric \cite{afsari2017bundle}.
-Although we have slightly augmented the original metric, we will keep the original terminology.
+Although we have slightly augmented the KM metric in this work, we will keep the original name.